wtomin/Multitask-Emotion-Recognition-with-Incomplete-Labels/README.md

 *UPDATES*: The challenge [leaderboard](https://ibug.doc.ic.ac.uk/resources/fg-2020-competition-affective-behavior-analysis/) has been released.
 Our solution won two challenege tracks (FAU and VA) among six teams!

+---
-*UPDATES*: We made our latest demo available!
+## DEMO: We made our latest demo available!
 [![Watch the video](https://github.com/wtomin/Multitask-Emotion-Recognition-with-Incomplete-Labels/blob/master/imgs/thumnail.jpg)](https://youtu.be/0-dnW0Rb5_U)

 To make such a demo, modify the `video_file` in `emotion_demo.py` and then run `python emotion_demo.py`.
 The output video will be saved under the `save_dir`.